Shoot better-looking vlogs with a smartphone gimbal

 - Has trouble supporting larger phones

-If you want the smallest gimbal you can get your hands on, look no further than the Zhiyun Smooth-Q2.
+If you want the smallest gimbal you can get your hands on, look no further than the Zhiyun Smooth Q2.
 It's shockingly tiny, coming in at roughly the same height as a modern plus-sized smartphone.
-It also weighs next to nothing; this is without a doubt the most compact, portable gimbal on the market.
-It's also nicely built, with an aluminum design that bests DJI's plastick-y build on the Osmo Mobile 3.
+It also weighs next to nothing; this is undoubtedly the most compact, portable gimbal on the market.
+It's also nicely built, with an aluminum design that bests DJI's plastic build on the OM 4.

-The Smooth-Q2 lasts for up to 16 hours, depending on how much weight you're putting into its clamps, and conveniently recharges over USB-C. There's also a thread at the bottom of the gimbal that you can use to mount the Smooth-Q2 on top of a tripod or add an extension handle for a more comfortable grip.
-Despite its small stature, the Smooth-Q2 handles surprisingly well, balancing even large and heavy phones without a problem.
+The Smooth Q2 lasts up to 16 hours, depending on how much weight you're putting into its clamps, and conveniently recharges over USB-C. There's also a thread at the bottom of the gimbal that you can use to mount the Smooth Q2 on top of a tripod or add an extension handle for a more comfortable grip.
+Despite its small stature, the Smooth Q2 handles surprisingly well, balancing even large and heavy phones without a problem.

 Pros: